isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1f-approval-to-share-premises.md

 <p style="text-align: justify">This webpage sets out common scenarios where the prior approval in writing of the Director of Legal Services is required and/or where an update application to LSRA needs to be submitted.
 This guide is not intended to be legal advice and should not be relied on as such.
 It also does not purport to be complete or up to date.
 Law practices remain responsible for their own compliance.</p>

+<b><u>Use of Residential and Non-Residential Addresses</u></b>

+The document <a href="/files/Use of Residential and Non-Residential addresses.pdf/" target="_blank">here</a> (177 KB)  sets out information on the use of residential and non-residential addresses (including serviced office providers) as the law practice entity’s address registered with ACRA and/or its principal place of business registered with LSRA.

 <b><u>Where Approval is Required</u></b>

 <p style="text-align: justify">The prior approval in writing of the Director of Legal Services is required if certain entities (Entity 1) wish to share, occupy or use premises jointly with other entities (Entity 2).
 Please refer to rule 81 of the <a href="/law-practice-entities-and-lawyers/resources-for-law-practice-entities/relevant-legislation-and-communications/" target="_blank">Legal Profession (Law Practice Entities) Rules 2015.</a></p>